pikvm/pikvm/docs/wifi.md

 # Setting up Wi-Fi

 !!! tip
     There is nothing more reliable than wired Ethernet, so it's better to use it.
-Wi-Fi with the steel case (on V3) results in poor performance.
+Wi-Fi with the steel case (on PiKVM V3 and V4) results in poor performance.
 But who are we to stop you... :)

-The following describes how to setup a Wi-Fi connection on the default pikvm builds based on Arch Linux.
+The following describes how to setup a Wi-Fi connection.
-The process might vary for other Linux distros.
-We recommend to do this while having a display and keyboard connected directly to the Raspberry Pi as you will loose network connectivity once you connect to a Wi-Fi.
+We recommend to do this while having a display and keyboard or a serial console connected directly to the Raspberry Pi as you will loose network connectivity once you connect to a Wi-Fi.
 Alternatively you can connect to the PiKVM via SSH.
 The built-in Web Terminal (available through the browser) should also work.

 !!! note "Setting up Wi-Fi in the boot config (semi-auto)"